xarmar/RockPaperScissorsJS/README.md

 # RockPaperScissorJS
-- A Rock Paper Scissors game where the user plays against the computer.
+- A Rock, Paper, Scissors game where the user plays against the computer.
 - Javascript keeps track of how many rounds the user and the computer won and displays the result in real time.

 # What I Learned